robertfw/Vim/README.md

 #### Debugging Remappings

 1. Adjust the extension's logging level to 'debug' and open the Output window:
-    1. Run "Developer: Set Log Level" from the command palette.
+    1. Run `Developer: Set Log Level` from the command palette.
-    2. Select "Vim", then "Debug"
+    2. Select `Vim`, then `Debug`
-    3. Run "Developer: Reload window"
+    3. Run `Developer: Reload window`
-    4. In the bottom panel, open the "Output" tab and select Vim from the dropdown selection.
+    4. In the bottom panel, open the `Output` tab and select `Vim` from the dropdown selection.

 2. Are your configurations correct?

-    As each remapped configuration is loaded, it is output to the console.
-In the Vim Output panel, do you see any errors?
+    As each remapped configuration is loaded, it is logged to the Vim Output panel.
+Do you see any errors?

     ```console
     debug: Remapper: normalModeKeyBindingsNonRecursive. before=0. after=^.